 Stem seal body leakage can result in personal injury.
-If the valve has an adjustable gland packing, then tighten it if a leak occurs in the stem area.
-Some sizes & classes have a triple barrier internal stem seal and cannot be 'adjusted' like a gland packed ball valve.
-In an emergency if tightening gland packing nuts (where fitted) fails, injecting grease into the grease sealant injection nipple fitted to stem (where fitted) may temporarily cause the leakage to cease (refer 8.2) but the valve should be removed from the line for repair as soon as possible.
+BVF100 valves have a triple barrier internal stem seal and cannot be 'adjusted' like a gland packed ball valve.
+In an emergency, injecting grease into the grease sealant injection nipple fitted to stem (where fitted) may temporarily cause the leakage to cease (refer 8.2) but the valve should be removed from the line for repair as soon as possible.